stealths1907/stealthsend-frontend-components/README.md

 git commit -m "XST-123 implemented bla" npm version patch && git push && git push --tags
 ```
-Changes will automatically be deployed on Nexus.
-Notifications are visible on the #npm-registry slack channel.

 ### Contributing

 - use GitFlow because it is suitable for handling multiple versions of the same project
-- reference Jira task in the commit message (e.g. "XSTDESKTOP-123 implement login")
 - when something on kit is updated and everything is ready to push on repository use

 ```shell